Why does Israel—a country only the size of New Jersey—command such global attention? What should we, as Christians and Americans, know about Israel?

 After Yassar Arafat’s death in 2004, a more moderate Fatah party leader assumed power of the Palestinian Authority.
 Prime Minister Ariel Sharon formed a moderate Israeli party, and, under his leadership, the Israel government withdrew from Gaza leaving the Palestinian Authority in full power to curb violence and restore a stable life for its citizens.
 In early 2006 parliamentary elections, Palestinians surprisingly voted the militant and violent Hamas party into majority power.
 Hamas holds the elimination of Israel as a core belief.
-In early 2006, Sharon suffered a massive debilitating stroke and cannot run for reelection as Prime Minister.
-National Israeli elections scheduled for 2006 are uncertain.
+At the same time, Ariel Sharon suffered a massive debilitating stroke leaving the Israeli political scene and peace process uncertain.

 Eventually, there will be peace in Israel, but it will be false peace.
 Antichrist will convince the Jews to accept his leadership.
 This charismatic man of European origin may very well be alive right now.
 He will confirm a previously made covenant likely among Israel, Jordan, Egypt, Syria and, yes, the Palestinians (Dan.
 9:24-27).
 This covenant may even be one of the existing or planned peace agreements floating around now.
 Antichrist will break this seven-year pact with a restored Israel after three and a half years, and then, literally, all hell will break loose (Rev. 6:8).